Statistics for employability consistently show that geography graduates are highly employable, working across a wide range of sectors and roles.

-Before you go on an open day, it is very useful to prepare some questions.
+Before you go on an open day, or virtual open day, it is very useful to prepare some questions.
 Take a look at the university website and prospectus, and make a note of anything they don’t tell you, particularly things you need to know to make a decision.

 Open days can be run by a range of people, so group your questions into categories.
 You may come into contact with students or lecturers on your course, or those studying other subjects who can talk about other aspects of university life.

 There are also a number of online tools that can be used to compare universities.
 A large amount of information is available so you should decide what factors are most important to you.
 Remember that numbers don't always provide the complete picture about a university.
-The best way to get a feel for a university and course is to go to an open day and experience life there for yourself.
+The best way to get a feel for a university and course is to go to an open day, or virtual open day, and experience life there for yourself.